 Directions:

 Place sugar, ginger, and water in a medium saucepan; bring to a boil.
-Reduce to a simmer, and cook about 1 hour, until ginger flavor is quite strong.
+Reduce to a simmer, and cook until ginger flavor is quite strong, about 30 minutes to 1 hour.
+(The longer you simmer the thicker the syrup will be.)
 Remove from heat, cover and let cool.
 Strain before using.
 Refrigerate.

 adapted from Martha Stewart